Blog

 Motivational signs on a fence reading “DON’T GIVE UP,” “YOU ARE NOT ALONE,” and “YOU MATTER” surrounded by greenery.

-Given the basic idea that anxiety is about perceiving some future threat (real or imagined), psychotherapy aims to reduce this threat perception.
-There are literally hundreds of types of psychotherapies in the world today, and they all approach this problem a little differently (sometimes very differently).
-Here is a sketch of the most common approaches:
+If anxiety is about exaggerating the scariness or seriousness of potential threats, then psychotherapy aims to reduce this threat perception or to bring it more in line with reality.
+There are literally hundreds of types of psychotherapies in the world today, and they all attempt to do this a little differently (sometimes very differently).
+Here are the broad strokes of the most common approaches:

 • Somatic Approaches: These therapies work directly with the body to help regulate the nervous system.
 Since anxiety is as much a bodily experience as a mental one, somatic techniques like breathwork, grounding exercises, movement (such as yoga or dance), and somatic experiencing can help discharge stored tension and promote a sense of physical safety.
 These approaches emphasize that sometimes healing happens through the body, not just in the mind.